powerman/workflows/README.md

 - **Manual Version Override**: Edit PR title to set custom version.
 - **Race Condition Handling**: Prevents incorrect releases when conflicts occur.
 - **Draft Release Creation**: Creates GitHub releases with a proper changelog.
+- **Pre-release Version Support**: GitHub Release is marked as a prerelease for pre-release versions.

 #### How It Works

-1. **Auto PR Creation**: When commits are pushed to the main branch, a "release PR" is automatically created or updated.
+1. **Auto PR Creation**: When commits are pushed to the target branch, a "release PR" is automatically created or updated.
 2. **Version Display**: PR title shows the next release version (calculated by git-cliff or manually set).
 3. **Changelog Preview**: PR description contains the full changelog for the upcoming release.
-4. **Manual Version Control**: Edit the PR title to override the version; the changelog updates automatically.
+4. **Manual Version Control**: Edit the PR title to override the version;
+   the changelog updates automatically.
+   If you set a prerelease version it will be used as-is and the release will be marked as a prerelease.
 5. **Release**: Merge the PR to create a new release.
 6. **Race Condition Protection**: If changes occur during merge, a new PR is created instead of releasing.

 ### Project Requirements